-Strikes on plastic gas service pipes are one of the harder problems in utility detection.
-The pipes don't show up on the kit most teams carry, and the methods that can find them all come with practical limits that matter on a real UK job site.
-This is what's available, and where each method falls short.
+Strikes on plastic pipes, gas and water alike, are one of the harder problems in utility detection.
+They don't show up on the kit most teams carry, and every method that can find them comes with a practical limit that matters once you're on a real site.
+Gas brings the obvious danger, but a struck water main makes its own expensive mess, and the detection problem is much the same either way.
+Here's what's available, and where each one runs out of road.

 01 · Why Genny and CAT don't see them